cr0nems/simple-java-maven-app/README.md

   7. Also check that the `<name>` and `<artifactId>` match the name of the reffering sonarcloud/sonarqube project.
   8. Replace the values of the sonar-project.properties with your values.
 You received thes when you created the angular project in sonarcloud/sonarqube.
   10. Your Angular project needs a Dockerfile for Building the image.
 Create one that works with your project.
   11. Using a private Sonarqube instance may need additonal work.
 Check what needs to be added on the specific workflow documentation. you may need to swap the workflow entirely.
-Goodspeed you.
+Godspeed you.
   12. And that should be it.